galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

     If you already have read the corresponding paper carefully you might know that the fragment size is ~200bp.
 With read lengths of 2x37bp, an educated guess for the inner distance could be `125`.
 Does this correspond with the calculated value?

 5. **Infer Experiment** :wrench:: Run **Infer Experiment** with the same files
-6. Check the results and search the tool's documentation for help on the meaning.
+6. Check the results and search the tool's documentation for help on the meaning

 As it is sometimes quite difficult to find out which settings correspond to those of other programs, the following table might be helpful to identify the library type: